 You should rely only on the information contained or incorporated by reference in this prospectus.
-We have not, and the underwriters have not, authorized any other person to provide you with information different from that contained in this prospectus.
+We have not, and the selling stockholder and the underwriters have not, authorized any other person to provide you with information different from that contained in this prospectus.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 You should read the entire prospectus, as well as the documents incorporated by reference herein that are described under "Where You Can Find More Information" and "Information Incorporated by Reference."
-We and the underwriters are only offering to sell, and only seeking offers to buy, shares of our common stock in jurisdictions where offers and sales are permitted.
+The selling stockholder and the underwriters are only offering to sell, and only seeking offers to buy, shares of our common stock in jurisdictions where offers and sales are permitted.

-The information contained in this prospectus or in any document incorporated in this prospectus is accurate and complete only as of the date hereof or thereof, respectively, regardless of the time of delivery of this prospectus or of any sale of our common stock by us or the underwriters.
+The information contained in this prospectus or in any document incorporated in this prospectus is accurate and complete only as of the date hereof or thereof, respectively, regardless of the time of delivery of this prospectus or of any sale of our common stock by the selling stockholder or the underwriters.
 Our business, financial condition, results of operations and prospects may have changed since that date.